jeremytammik/tbc/a/2005_net_core.md

 I think walls are quite simple compared to floors.
 In shaped floors, especially, you don't always get inner loops.
-For example in the below there are no inner loops.
+For example, in the below there are no inner loops.
 The thing you do know however is that the actual outline edges always have vertical faces adjacent.
 Therefore, fold edges always contain two horizontal or quasi-horizontal faces.
 So, by elimination of those that way, you are left with the outline edge curves and it is then just a case of ordering them into loops and determining if they are outer or inner.